 Regardless of the manner in which an officer's service terminates, that officer is entitled to receive amounts earned during his or her term of service, including unpaid salary and unused vacation, as applicable.
-Mr. Schimmelpennink and Dr. Odrich holds stock options granted subject to the general terms of the 2020 Plan and the 2024 Plan and Mr. Chevallard holds stock options granted subject to the general terms of the 2024 Plan.
-A description of the termination and change in control provisions in the 2020 Plan and applicable to the stock options granted to such officers under the 2020 Plan is provided below in the section titled "LENZ OpCo 2020 Equity Incentive Plan" and a description of such provisions applicable to the 2024 Plan and stock options granted under such plan are provided below in the section titled "2024 Equity Incentive Plan".
+Mr. Schimmelpennink and Dr. Odrich holds stock options granted subject to the general terms of the 2020 Plan and the 2024 Plan and Mr. Chevallard holds stock options granted subject to the general terms of the 2020 Plan and the 2020 Plan and applicable to the stock options granted to such officers under the 2020 Plan is provided below in the section titled "LENZ OpCo 2020 Equity Incentive Plan" and a description of such provisions applicable to the 2024 Plan and stock options granted under such plan are provided below in the section titled "2024 Equity Incentive Plan".